Some quick links to birding sites that help us to become better birders:

 The American Bird Conservancy is where 20 years of bold action, focus on results, and partnership are bringing back the birds across the Western Hemisphere.
 The American Bird Conservancy was invaluable in Burroughs’ lobbying efforts to oppose the Mill Creek Wind Farm in Holt County, Missouri.

-Burroughs Audubon adopted Squaw Creek National Wildlife Refuge many years ago.
-It was also Burroughs’ members who created and formed Friends of Squaw Creek.
-Today, Burroughs Audubon supports Squaw Creek National Wildlife Refuge through volunteer hours, serving on its Friends board, and paying for internships.
+Burroughs Audubon adopted Loess Bluffs National Wildlife Refuge (pronounced ‘luss’) many years ago.
+It was also members of Burroughs Audubon who created and formed Friends of Loess Bluffs.
+Today, Burroughs Audubon supports Loess Bluffs National Wildlife Refuge through volunteer hours, serving on its Friends board, and paying for internships.

 Kansas City WildLands is a coalition of resource professionals, private conservation organizations and conservation minded citizens established to restore and manage the remnants of Kansas City’s original landscape.